 Cumulative college GPA

-NOTE: repetition of BIOL& 241, BIOL& 242 and/or BIOL& 260 (or equivalent transfer courses) due to (a) earning a "C-" or below, (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
+NOTE: repetition of BIOL& 241, BIOL& 242 and/or BIOL& 260 (or equivalent transfer courses) due to (a) earning a grade lower than a "C" (2.0), (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
 Each repetition will result in additional deductions.
 Deductions negatively affect the probability of success score.

-Successful applicants will receive an acceptance letter (in late July) and a packet from the Allied Health Department detailing these next steps.
-Questions about these next steps can be directed to the Allied Health Secretary (509.682.6660).
+Successful applicants will receive a packet from the Allied Health Department detailing these next steps.
 DO NOT include these items with the application.